 When it comes to work pants or any workwear for that matter, durability is paramount.
 In most cases, the strength of the work jeans lies in the material and construction.
 A useful rule of thumb is to choose based on the type of work that you do.
 In the introduction of this article, I discussed the different types of materials that manufacturers use to make denim work pants that you can use as a reference.
 Once you have determined this, the next thing you need to check is the threads, buttons, and zippers.
 Even if the seams are tripled-stitched, the loose threads can spell trouble.

 Some jobs will require you to dress up.
 Jeans are probably the most versatile pieces of clothing.
-Denim is perfectly acceptable in many workplaces and they can complete your smart-casual outfit.
+Denim is perfectly acceptable in many workplaces and it can complete your smart-casual outfit.
 A dark wash and a nice classic fit can go well with your blazer, shirt, and oxford shoes for a polished look.
-Outside of work, you can pair your work jeans with any t-shirt and sneakers if you need to run to the grocery store or meet your friends for a couple of drinks.
+Outside work, you can pair your work jeans with any t-shirt and sneakers if you need to run to the grocery store or meet your friends for a couple of drinks.

 Just like your work boots, most jeans may need to be broken in before they start to soften up and feel comfier.
 This is usually the case with heavier pieces of denim.
 To find a pair of comfortable work jeans, you also need to consider your body type, job, work environment, and the weather.
 Besides making the long shift more bearable, it can help you perform better at work.